iuyhcdfs/iuyhcdfs.github.io/_posts/2020-08-05-Learn-From-President-Iwata-1.md

 That still happened, yes.
 But during then I was just representing the developers.

-> Being able to respond along the lines of, "How does this look from your point of view?"
+> Being able to respond with lines such as, "Well how does this look from your point of view?"
 > or "If we have to do that, we're going to be in trouble!" is nice, don't you think?

 Yeah.

-> Basically, becoming president was not such a happy occurence.
+> Basically, becoming president wasn't the most auspicious occasion.

 There was nothing happy about that at all.
-The company was going bankrupt due to all sorts of reasons, for starters, our debts exceeded 1 billion yen.
+The company was going bankrupt due to all sorts of reasons: for starters, our debts exceeded 1 billion yen.

 > Owch!